bhuvaneshwarguttula/django-orm/README.md

 # Django ORM application
 </div>

-## Orm application using Python and Django
+## ORM application using Python and Django

 ### Cloning the repository